Bounce-It/Bounce_It/README.md

 # Bounce It! 🟠

-**Bounce It**, an exciting casual game available on both mobile and web platforms.
+**Bounce It**, is an exciting casual game on both mobile and web platforms.
 Your objective is to guide a ball through a variety of obstacles and challenges.
 With its simple yet highly addictive gameplay, _Bounce It_ appeals to both new and experienced gamers.

 ## Overview 📖

-**Bounce It**, a captivating casual game accessible on both mobile and web platforms.
-Your primary mission is to deftly navigate a bouncing ball through various obstacles and challenging scenarios, aiming for end point thus leading to success.
+**Bounce It**, is a captivating casual game accessible on both mobile and web platforms.
+Your primary mission is to deftly navigate a bouncing ball through various obstacles and challenging scenarios, aiming for an endpoint thus leading to success.

 ## Features 🚀